SiegeLord/xfbuild/Readme.md

 * ./build.sh - if you have dmd
 * ./ldcBuild.sh - if you have ldc2
-* ./build.bat - if you're on Windows and have dmd
+* build.bat - if you're on Windows and have dmd